shantanukatiyar/shantanukatiyar/README.md

 ## 🌟 About Me

 Hi!
-I'm Shantanu, an **aspiring Web Developer** from India.
+I'm Shantanu, an **aspiring Web Developer from India**.
 I focus on **building real-world projects**, improving my skills every day, and solving problems creatively.

 > **“Consistency beats motivation every time”**

-I enjoy creating projects that are **practical, intuitive, and help users in real life**.
+I enjoy creating projects that are **practical, intuitive, and helpful** for users.

 ---